 \subsection{Datasets}

 To train our model, we used the CANARD corpus\footnote{\url{https://sites.google.com/view/qanta/projects/canard}}, a conversational dataset focusing on context-based query rewriting.
-More specifically, the CANARD dataset is a list of conversation histories, each being composed of a series of queries, short answers (human written) and reformulated queries (contextualised).
+More specifically, the CANARD dataset is a list of conversation histories, each being composed of a series of queries, short answers (human-written), and reformulated queries (contextualized).
 The training, development, and test sets include respectively $31.538$, $3.418$, and $5.571$ contextual and reformulated queries.